Farewell Herr Schwarz: Synopsis

 The film begins with Reuveny talking about herself and her background, describing herself as an Israeli descendant of Holocaust survivors.
 Footage showing her on a tram in wintry surroundings gradually reveals, along with her narration, that she lives in Germany, which she admits is an unusual choice.
 This is followed by an interview with her parents at her family home in Israel.
-Her father Shauli is of Iraqi-Jewish background, while her mother Etty is the daughter of Michla Schwarz, a Lithuanian Jew who emigrated to Israel after surviving the concentration camps.
+Her father Shauli is of Iraqi-Jewish background, while her mother Etty is the daughter of Michla Schwarz, a Lithuanian Jew who immigrated to Israel after surviving the concentration camps.
 Her parents have some difficulty coping with the fact that she lives in Germany, especially when she refers to it as "home".

 Reuveny next shows the only surviving photograph of the Schwarz family in Vilnius from before the war.
 In it her grandmother is shown seated next to her brother Feivush, known by the diminutive Feiv'ke.
 When German invaded Lithuania in 1941, he was conscripted into military service.
 The two made a vow that after the war ended, if possible, they would meet at the train station in the Polish city of Łódź.

 Through interviews with her mother and Michla's friends, Reuveny tells her grandmother's story.
 She survived the ghetto and later deportation to concentration camps, the only member of her family to do so.
 She made her way to Łódź after the war, where a stranger she encountered, upon confirming her identity, told her Feiv'ke had been taken as a prisoner of war and survived.
 He would indeed meet her at the station the following evening.
 But when it came time to take her to the station, the same stranger told her that Feiv'ke had been among refugees killed the night before by Polish nationalists resentful of the influx in the aftermath of the war.
 She instead began the journey that would ultimately end with her settling in what soon became Israel.